aldojunior990/orca-plus-api/Readme.md

 ```
     POST /budget - Create a new budget.
     GET /budget - Get all budgets from a authenticated user.
-    GET /budget/{budgetId} - Get one budget from a authenticated user by budgetId.
-    DELETE /budget/{budgetId} - Delete a budget from a authenticated user.
 ```

 ### Models
 * **User**